Melissa Osborne

 AA Umpqua Community College, 2010

 I was a first-generation student from a working class background that started my academic trajectory as a non-traditional adult learner in community college.
 My journey from that starting point to becoming a professor at Western is something I am happy to chat about.
-I am here to support students in the sociology department.
+I am here to support students in the sociology department and across our campus community!
 Feel free to reach out to me via email!

 Research Interests